kyma-project/community/manifesto/personas.md

 ### PAINS

-- :broken_heart: I hate doing backward engineering in order to understand how things work together
+- :broken_heart: I hate doing backward engineering in order to understand how things work together.
 - :broken_heart: Don't make me use code editors on the web.
 - :broken_heart: I don't want to be locked with any tools.
-Let me replace or completely opt out of any of the preconfigured components
+Let me replace or completely opt out of any of the preconfigured components.
 - :broken_heart: I hate tons of configuration.

 ## Nicolas - Tech Lead